OpenBB-finance/OpenBB/website/content/terminal/usage/guides/hub.md

 ## Personal Access Tokens

-Setting up API keys on the OpenBB Hub has an additional benefit: it allows you to generate a personal access token (PAT) that can be used with the OpenBB SDK.
+Setting up API keys on the OpenBB Hub has an additional benefit: it allows you to generate a personal access token (PAT) that can be used with the OpenBB Platform.
 With this token, you can programmatically access the data that powers the OpenBB Terminal, without the need to add individual API keys for each user.

 ### OpenBB Hub

 If you go to the bottom of [this page](https://my.openbb.co/app/sdk/api-keys) you can find your OpenBB PAT.
-This is the API Keys that will be used on the OpenBB SDK and this is the same as the ones set in the OpenBB Terminal.
+This is the API Keys that will be used on the OpenBB Platform and this is the same as the ones set in the OpenBB Terminal.

 <img width="1427" alt="Screenshot 2023-04-14 at 10 37 44 PM" src="https://user-images.githubusercontent.com/25267873/232185425-672a7eb0-e4ba-4863-8dbb-dd951afd25cc.png"/>